The Sleeping Beauty (suite)

 There are five numbers, lasting around 20 minutes in performance:

-- Introduction [Carabosse's music, linked with the appearance of the Lilac Fairy from the end of the Prologue, No. 4]
+- Introduction [Carabosse's music from the ballet's introduction, linked with the appearance of the Lilac Fairy from the end of Act I, No. 9]

 - Adagio [Act I, No. 8a]